mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

 But there's **another** problem!
-The effect is never going to run when the counter is created because you're not inside a tracking context. 😩
+The effect is never going to run when the counter is created, because you're not inside a tracking context. 😩

 It would make more sense to move the effect where you read the value — this way, it's read inside of a tracking context like the template effect: